ocaml/ocaml.org/data/tutorials/lg_03_modules.md

 Hello
 ```

-Actually, `dune build` is optional, simply running `dune exec` would have
+Actually, `dune build` is optional.
+Simply running `dune exec` would have
 triggered the compilation.
-Beware in the `dune exec` command, the parameter
+Beware in the `dune exec` command, as the parameter
 `./bmodule.exe` is not a file path.
 This command means “execute the content of
 the file `./bmodule.ml`”.
 However, the actual executable file is stored and
 named differently.

-In a real world project, it is preferable to start by creating the Dune
+In a real world project, it is preferable to start by creating the `dune`
 configuration files and directory structure using the `dune init project`
 command.

-### Manual compilation
+### Manual Compilation

 Alternatively, it is possible, but not recommended, to compile the files by
-directly calling the compiler, using a single command:
+directly calling the compiler by using a single command:

 <!-- $MDX dir=examples -->
 ```sh